Ministry of Information Policy (Ukraine): History

-Prior to its establishment, many Ukrainian journalists protested the creation of the ministry.
+Before its establishment, many Ukrainian journalists protested the creation of the ministry.
 They cited concerns that the ministry would "open the way to grave excesses" in restricting free speech, and that the ministry would inhibit journalists' work.
 Journalists demonstrating outside the parliament building said that the creation of the ministry was equivalent to "a step back to the USSR".
 The ministry was given the satirical appellation "Ministry of Truth" (мінправди), a reference to George Orwell's dystopian novel Nineteen Eighty-Four.
-Reporters without Borders strongly opposed the creation of the ministry, and said that it was a "retrograde step".
-Petro Poroshenko Bloc politician Serhiy Leshchenko called for the ministry's immediate dissolution, whilst Poroshenko Bloc politician Svitlana Zalishchuk said that ministry's implementation should be put on hold, and that its regulations should be redrafted.
+Reporters without Borders strongly opposed the creation of the ministry, and said that it was a "retrograde step."
+Petro Poroshenko Bloc politician Serhiy Leshchenko called for the ministry's immediate dissolution, whilst Poroshenko Bloc politician Svitlana Zalishchuk said that the ministry's implementation should be put on hold, and that its regulations should be redrafted.

-Newly appointed Minister for Information Policy Yuriy Stets said that one of the primary goals of the ministry was to counteract "Russian information aggression" amidst the prolonged ongoing Russo-Ukrainian War in the Donbass region.
-According to Stets, no other Ukrainian government institution was capable of handling this task.
-He stated that "different states with different historical and cultural experiences in times of crisis came to need to create a body of executive power that would control and manage the information security of the country".
-Stets also said that the ministry "will in no way try to impose censorship or restrict freedom of speech".
+Newly appointed Minister for Information Policy Yuriy Stets said that one of the ministry's primary goals was to counteract "Russian information aggression" amidst the War in Donbas.
+According to Stets, no other Ukrainian government institution could handle this task.
+He stated that "different states with different historical and cultural experiences in times of crisis came to need to create a body of executive power that would control and manage the information security of the country."
+Stets also said that the ministry "will in no way try to impose censorship or restrict freedom of speech."
 President Poroshenko told journalists on 7 December 2014 that the main purpose of the ministry is to stop external "information attacks on Ukraine" by promoting the "truth about Ukraine" across the world.
 Poroshenko added that it was "foolish" to think that the ministry would become an organ of censorship.

 The ministry was officially established by a resolution of the Ukrainian government on 14 January 2015.
 The resolution contained the duties and regulations of the ministry.
-According to the resolution, the primary objectives of the MIP are to "protect the information sovereignty of Ukraine", and to "implement media reforms to spread socially important information".
+According to the resolution, the primary objectives of the MIP are to "protect the information sovereignty of Ukraine," and to "implement media reforms to spread socially important information."

 A statement released by the ministry on 19 February 2015 announced the creation of an "information force" to counter misinformation on social media and across the internet.
 The force is targeted at Russia, which has been said to employ an "army of trolls" to spread false information and propaganda during the Russo-Ukrainian War.

-Yuriy Stets resigned from his post of Minister of Information Policy on 8 December 2015.
-He withdrew his letter of resignation on 4 February 2016, and continued in the post.
+Yuriy Stets resigned from his Minister of Information Policy post on 8 December 2015.
+He withdrew his resignation letter on 4 February 2016 and continued in the post.

-United States Ambassador to Ukraine Geoffrey Pyatt stated late January 2016 "It's a huge mistake to create a 'Ministry of Truth' that tries to generate alternative stories.
-That is not the way to defeat this information warfare".
+United States Ambassador to Ukraine Geoffrey Pyatt stated in late January 2016, "It's a huge mistake to create a 'Ministry of Truth' that tries to generate alternative stories.
+That is not the way to defeat this information warfare."

-On 29 August 2019 the (then) new Honcharuk Government abolished the Ministry.
+On 29 August 2019, the (then) new Honcharuk Government abolished the Ministry.

 The Ministry was revived and merged on 26 March 2020 as part of the Ministry of Culture and Information Policy.